 Dimensions: 12.6 x 11.8 x 7.7 inches | Materials: Stainless steel | Capacity: 64 fluid ounces | Settings: Control panel: 1 Cup, 2 Cup and Steam buttons; adjustable milk temperature and texture level | Warranty: 2 years, limited | Price: $499.95

-As the name implies, the Bambino is one small espresso machine.
-But don't let its compact size obscure that this is a super simple and powerful machine capable of producing very consistent cups for any barista in training with minimal hassle.
+As the name implies, the Bambino is small, but despite its size, it's the best espresso machine for the price.
+It's capable of producing very consistent cups for any barista in training with minimal hassle.
 Equipped with a 1,560-watt thermacoil, the Bambino is ready in literally seconds with a press of a button, pouring double or single shots from a large, removable 2-liter reservoir that keeps the coffee coming, alongside an autofrothing and temp-sensing steam wand capable of whipping up milk for lattes.

 If you enjoy dialing in the taste of your shots, it's worth noting that the Bambino ships with only pressurized dual-wall baskets rather than a nonpressurized portafilter basket.
 (Some reviewers note that the portafilter can stick after you pull a shot, an issue we've observed on occasion.)